Dairy Scientist: Job Description & Career Requirements

-Through the years, farming and food processing have become more complex and they have come to rely more upon technology.
-These developments have forced those in the industry to seek more advanced education than what has been needed in the past.
-The modern Dairy Scientist may oversee a small, family-owned dairy farm where he or she manages the entire operation, but a position as part of a team at a large-scale, nationally recognized company is also a possibility.
+The modern dairy scientist may oversee a small, family-owned dairy farm where he or she manages the entire operation, but a position as part of a team at a large-scale, nationally recognized company is also a possibility.
 Responsibilities may include the upkeep of dairy machinery, overseeing proper nutrition for the livestock, managing breeding programs or marketing.
+As farming and food processing procedures have become more advanced and dependent on technology, educational requirements required by the dairy science industry become more formal and specific.

 How to Become a Dairy Scientist

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) notes that job growth for animal scientists, including dairy scientists, is projected to grow by 10% from 2010-2020.
-The BLS reported the average annual salary for animal scientists was $73,400 as of May 2012.
+The U.S. Bureau of Labor Statistics (BLS) reports that job growth for agricultural and food scientists, including animal and dairy scientists, is projected to grow by a fast-as-average rate of 9% from 2012-2022.
+The BLS also reported that the median annual salary for animal scientists was $61,680 as of May 2012 (www.bls.gov).

-Related to Dairy Scientist: Job Description and Requirements for a Career in Dairy Science
+Related to Dairy Scientist: Job Description & Career Requirements

 - Recently Updated